-On June 28, 2022, Governor Ducey signed the Fiscal Year 2023 Appropriations Act and related budget bills.
+On June 28, 2022, the Governor of Arizona signed the Fiscal Year 2023 Appropriations Act and related budget bills.
 Of special note are monies to strengthen the future workforce, with \$126 million allocated for New Economy Initiatives at the three state universities, and \$16.6 million earmarked for adult education programs.
-Also of note are monies for: